 The material on this website and blog are provided for educational purpose only.
 Optuma does not accept liability for your use of the material.
 The material is provided on an “as is” and “as available” basis, without any representations, warranties, or conditions of any kind.

 All investors are advised to conduct their own independent research into individual securities, or seek the advice of a properly licensed advisor, before making a purchase decision.
 In addition, investors are reminded that past stock or signal performance is not indicative of future price action.

 You should be aware of the risks involved in investing, and you use the material contained herein at your own risk.
-Optuma, nor any of its suppliers, subsidiaries, staff or agents (partners) guarantee its accuracy or validity, nor are they responsible for any errors or omissions which may have occurred.
+Optuma, nor any of its suppliers, subsidiaries, staff or agents (partners) guarantee its accuracy or validity, nor are they responsible for any errors or omissions.
 The analysis, ratings, and/or examples provided by Optuma, and/or any of its partners do not provide, imply, or otherwise constitute a guarantee of performance.
-It should not be assumed that future results will be profitable or will equal past performance, real, indicated or implied.
+It should not be assumed that future results will be profitable or will equal past performance, real, indicated, or implied.

 Trades, especially leveraged investments such as foreign exchange trading and investment in derivatives, can be speculative and may result in losses that exceed profits.